conceptadev/rockets/README.md

-# Rockets NestJS Library
+# Rockets Library

-The Rockets API (or Server) library is a collection of NestJS modules that were created for the rapid development of enterpise level APIs.
+The Rockets API library is a collection of NestJS modules that were created for the rapid development of enterpise level APIs.

 All reasonable efforts have been made to provide loosely coupled interfaces,